24knostalgic/goUtilities/README.md

-# utilities
+# go-utilities
-Houses functionalities to help out with development
+Houses small go functionalities to help out with development